Choosing from the best medical colleges in the world sounds exciting at first.

 |

-Strong fit for students with research, clinical and public health experience
+Strong research, clinical, and public health experience can help

 |